 In 2018, the Denver Bandits were established as the first professional football team for women in Colorado.

-In 2018, the Denver Outlaws won another championship.
+In 2018, the Denver Outlaws won a championship.

-In 2018, the Scientific and Cultural Facilities Tax allowed the SCFD to operate until this year.
+The Scientific and Cultural Facilities Tax (SCFD) was allowed to operate until 2018.

-In May 2019, Denver became the first U.S. city to decriminalize psilocybin mushrooms.
+In May 2019, Denver became the first U.S. city to decriminalize psilocybin mushrooms, prohibiting the city from using resources to prosecute adults over 21 for personal use.

 A 2019 analysis showed the average temperature at Denver International Airport, 50.2 °F (10 °C), was significantly cooler than downtown, 53.0 °F (12 °C).